 1) They deliver in a location that feels right.

-Oxytocin, the hormone that brings labor contractions thrives in an environment where a mother feels safe and supported.
-When a mother feels stressed, combative, or unsafe, it becomes much harder for hormones, contractions, and pain-dulling endorphins to flow.
+Oxytocin, the hormone that brings labor contractions thrives in an environment where one feels safe and supported.
+When a birthing parent feels stressed, combative, or unsafe, it becomes much harder for hormones, contractions, and pain-dulling endorphins to flow.

 Sometimes you may feel a connection with a provider but not feel that the place where they catch babies is ideal for you.
 If you want an epidural to be available during labor, a birth center is probably not a good fit no matter how much you liked the midwife who gave you a tour.
-If you’re hoping for an unmedicated birth, the hospital with the highest cesarean rate in town is probably not ideal for you, even if the doctor who delivers there is very kind.
-There are many options available for birthing mothers…keep searching until you find the provider and location that feels conducive to the flow of oxytocin.
+If you’re hoping for an unmedicated birth, the hospital with the highest cesarean rate in town is probably not ideal for you, even if the doctor who delivers there has known your family for years.
+There are many options available for birthing families…keep searching until you find the provider and location that feels conducive to the flow of oxytocin.

 2) Your provider specializes in the kind of birth you are hoping to have.